lhor/Verrucomicrobiota/README.md

 ```
 gtdbtk classify_wf -x fa --cpus 24 --genome_dir 00.MAGs/ --out_dir 01.GTDB-k/
 ```
+### 3. MAG abundances

 The fraction of MAGs in each metagenome (used as a proxy for abundance) were determined as the quotient between the truncated average sequencing depth (TAD80) of each MAG and the sequencing depth of the *rpoB* gene in each metagenome.
+The TAD80 was determined using the `BedGraph.tad.rb` script from the [enveomics collection](https://github.com/lmrodriguezr/enveomics).
 The TAD80 was determined for all 444 representative MAGs in all metagenomes from 2010, 2011, 2012, and 2012.
-An summary of the commands used for each determination is available below, where the variables `$MAG` and `$MG` represent each MAG and metagenome respectively.
+A summary of the commands used for each determination is available below, where the variables `$MAG` and `$MG` represent each MAG and metagenome respectively.

 ```
 bowtie2 --reorder --no-unal -f -p 16 -x ${MAG}.bwt2.db -1 ${MG}.1.fa -2 ${MG}.2.fa  > ${MAG}.${MG}.sam;